 How To Use The Blueprint Without Turning It Into “A Project”

 This is the bit people resist, because it feels like planning.
 But if you do it lightly, it’s actually a relief.
-Your video marketing strategy becomes a set of decisions rather than a vague intention.
+A small business video marketing approach works better when each video has one job and one destination.

 - Print it or open it, then answer the questions quickly first, instincts are usually more honest